Bringing Up Baby: Critical response

-The film was premiered on February 16, 1938 at the Golden Gate Theatre in San Francisco, before receiving a wide release on November 23, 1938.
-It received good advance reviews, with Otis Ferguson of The New Republic writing the film was very funny, and praising Hawks' direction.
+The film received good advance reviews, with Otis Ferguson of The New Republic writing the film was very funny, and praising Hawks's direction.
 Variety also praised the film, singling out Hawks' pacing and direction, calling Hepburn's performance "one of her most invigorating screen characterizations" and saying Grant "performs his role to the hilt"; their only criticism was the length of the jail scene.
-Film Daily called it "literally [sic] a riot from beginning to end, with the laugh total heavy and the action fast."
+Film Daily called it "literally a riot from beginning to end, with the laugh total heavy and the action fast."
 Harrison's Reports called the film "An excellent farce" with "many situations that provoke hearty laughter," and John Mosher of The New Yorker wrote that both stars "manage to be funny" and that Hepburn had never "seemed so good-natured."
 However, Frank S. Nugent of The New York Times disliked the film, considering it derivative and cliché-ridden, a rehash of dozens of other screwball comedies of the period.
 He labeled Hepburn's performance "breathless, senseless, and terribly, terribly fatiguing", and added, "If you've never been to the movies, Bringing Up Baby will be new to you – a zany-ridden product of the goofy-farce school.
 But who hasn't been to the movies?"

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 94% based on 52 reviews, with an average rating of 8.9/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 97% based on 68 reviews, with an average rating of 9/10.
 The site's critical consensus reads: "With Katharine Hepburn and Cary Grant at their effervescent best, Bringing Up Baby is a seamlessly assembled comedy with enduring appeal."
 On Metacritic, the film holds a weighted average score of 91 out of 100, based on 17 critics, indicating "universal acclaim".